warmsound/crystal-face/README.md

 ## Below is what has been added by me (SylvainGa).

-### 2.17.5
+### 2.18.0
+- Removed Watch model that are not at least at CIQ 3.3.0.
+This is required for the new Sunrise/Sunset and Weather library by Garmin.
+From the stats Garmin shows me about the watch face, none of them had downloaded the watch face anyway.
+- Removed the OpenWeatherMap and rely solely on Garmin Weather.
+The OWN and GPS was giving too much problem.
+- The area on the screen allocated for alternate TimeZone will display the current weather station name if no alternate TimeZone was entered.
+- The "Local time in City" (ie, alternate TimeZone) has been redone, much simplier, doesn't require Background process anymore but will need some work on your side.
+The field in the setting is now a Comma Separated Value (CSV) with the first value being the city name, second the latitude of the city and third its longitude.
+The last two in decimal notation (with a period, not comma).
+You will have to enter these, which are easy to find in Google Map anyway.
+No type checking done, beside making sure the latitude and logitude are numbers.
+If invalid, '???' will be shown for the time.
-- Redid the Tesla code and added the reading of the Tesla-Link Complications to get Tesla Info insteading of querying Tesla's servers.
-No more Token handling
+- Redid the Tesla code and added the reading of the Tesla-Link Complications to get Tesla data instead of querying Tesla's servers.
+No more Token handling if using Complications and Tesla-Link.

 ### 2.17.4
 - One more attempt at fixing the crash because of the Settings change since 2.17.1